Technical Insights

 4. Convergence: Optimal parameters are found in 20% of the experiments a traditional DOE would require

-• 80% fewer trial wafers consumed
+• ~80% fewer trial wafers (modeled on offline historical data)

 • Knowledge transfer between similar equipment — each new commissioning gets faster